jackpine/jackpine.github.com/_posts/2013-03-12-code-rescue.md

     pending "disabled as part of the great spec reboot of Feb 12.
 2013"

-So for those of you who don't speak [rspec](http://rspec.info), that effectively short circuits the test.
+For those of you who don't speak [rspec](http://rspec.info), that effectively short circuits the test.
 That's right, I didn't even *read* them.
 If they were failing, I just disabled them.

 This left me with:

     0 of 302 tests failed.
 22 passed.
 280 pending.

 OK.
 Not super inspiring.
 I just gave up on all those tests.
 I know.
 But I'm not a superhero.
 And *now* we were in a position to have a